 Associate Producer, Speaker Series

-A lifelong Hoosier, Jake graduated from Indiana University with a BA in English.
-Prior to joining the IOP team, Jake served as an event planner for Indiana University’s Arts and Humanities Council, as well as the IU Hutton Honors College.
-He also spent three years as a writer and technical director for the University Twits sketch comedy group, overseeing the development of their political satire.
+Since July 2017, Jake has worked with the Speaker Series team to develop the overall content and focus of IOP events, conducting research for potential programs and booking a variety of guests.
+He also manages off-the-record student sessions, in which many of our guests participate.
+Before joining the IOP team, Jake graduated with a BA in English from Indiana University, where he served as an event planner for both the Arts and Humanities Council and the Hutton Honors College.
+He spent three years as a writer and technical director for the University Twits sketch comedy group, overseeing their political satire.

 Program Coordinator, Career Development

 Scott comes to the IOP from Washington, DC where he worked at EAB, a best practice research firm that focuses on generating insights to address top challenges at colleges and universities across the country.
+Scott assists with the IOP’s summer internship program, connecting students and organizations to provide substantive professional experiences for UChicago students.
+He also supports students’ career development through workshops, advising, treks, and alumni mentoring relationships.
 He graduated from Michigan State University in 2015 with a BA in International Relations and Political Theory within MSU’s James Madison College.
 At Michigan State, Scott worked in the Office of Admissions, overseeing the university’s orientation program and prospective student tours.

 Program Coordinator, Civic Engagement